 Plan Retiree - The term "Plan Retiree" or "Retiree" means a Plan participant who terminates employment with the Company after (i.) completing 30 years of vesting service; (ii.) reaching age 55 with at least 10 years of vesting service; (iii.) reaching age 62; or (iv.) becoming permanently and totally disabled, with such disability being continuous for at least six months, for which benefits are payable under J.M.
 Huber Corporation's Long Term Disability Plan.
 This definition only applies to this Plan and does not apply to any other benefit plan or program maintained by the Company.
-For example, if you retire after reaching age 62, you will be considered a Plan Retiree, but must still satisfy the retiree eligibility requirements, which may be different, under any other Company benefit plan or program in order to be eligible for that benefit plan or program.
+For example, if you retire after reaching age 62, you will be considered a Plan Retiree, but must still satisfy the retiree eligibility requirements, which may be different, under any other Company benefit plan or program.